 Let’s look closer at the 3 steps you need to take to force blooming in a christmas cactus.

-How to get a christmas cactus bloom – the 3 step strategy
+How to get a christmas cactus to bloom – the 3 step strategy

 Christmas cactus, as I mentioned earlier, gets its name from the fact that it naturally blooms in the winter and is usually in full flower around the holiday season.
 In its natural habitat this will mean few hours of daylight and lower temperatures.

-Unfortunately for christmas cactus houseplants American homes have internal conditions, such as temperature ranges, that are kept at consistent levels throughout the year – they don’t drop to a level that mimics tropical winter which is needed to encourage blooming in a christmas cactus.
+Unfortunately for christmas cactus houseplants American homes have conditions, such as temperature ranges, that are kept at consistent levels throughout the year.
+They don’t drop to a level that mimics tropical winter which is needed to encourage blooming in a christmas cactus.

 What you need to do therefore is slightly alter the environment around your cactus so it better matches the winter conditions of the natural habitat of the plant.